 Your country.

-This is a real fight, and that real fight bubbled over onto that debate stage.
+And that real fight bubbled over onto that debate stage.

-Oh, the same people that have done nothing but attack this president.
+So many people, oh, the same people that have done nothing but attack this president.

 Hollywood, what?

-Madonna, I think an awful lot of blowing up the White House.
+I think an awful lot of blowing up the White House.

 I don't remember the feigned outrage over that.

-I don't remember the feigned outrage over Kathy Griffin, really, and the severed head, or Johnny Depp saying, when's the last time an actor assassinated a president?
+I don't remember the feigned outrage over Kathy Griffin, really, and the severed head or Johnny Depp saying, when's the last time an actor assassinated a president?

 I don't see the media mob apologizing for dragging the country through hell with their lies and conspiracy theories and their hoaxes, as they should, because they were dead wrong.